 Located 1.5 miles south of the I-80 Exit 285 near Gibbon.
 Site has two elevated wooden viewing decks, 1,650' trail and parking lot.

-2016: Audubon at Lillian Rowe Sanctuary was created a new viewing pull-out just south of the south channel on the west side of 43rd Road near Gibbon for a better crane viewing location, and to remedy safety issues by providing more parking space to reduce the number of cars parking on rural roads.
+In 2016, Audubon at Lillian Rowe Sanctuary created a new viewing pull-out just south of the South Channel on the west side of 43rd Road near Gibbon for a better crane viewing location, and to remedy safety issues by providing more parking space to reduce the number of cars parking on rural roads.

-2020: Received two grants to assist with rehabilitation of the site.
+In 2020, CPNRD received two grants to assist with rehabilitation of the site.
 Morten Construction, Kearney, constructed a concrete trail, parking lot, streambank stabilization and riprap placement.
 The project was completed in 2021.
-COST: \$315,000; CPNRD's share \$16,000
+COST: \$315,000; CPNRD share \$16,000.

-Grants received:
+Grants Received: